genukidze/ansible-k8s/README.md

 ## Deployment steps

 1) Check ansible version on your PC via `ansible --version` command.
 To execute command you need Ansible 2.15.5.
 If you don't have Ansible, you should install it via [this guide](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html).
-    + a) If your OS is Ubuntu, you can install Ansible executing these commands:
+    + If your OS is Ubuntu, you can install Ansible executing these commands:
        - `sudo apt-add-repository ppa:ansible/ansible`
        - `sudo apt update`
        - `sudo apt install ansible`